 A rice cooker makes eating healthy easier since brown rice and other grains are a snap to cook.
 At least that is what I kept reading in magazines.
 Since I was avoiding recipes that called for long grain or brown rice, I decide to give one a try.
-After some research, I bought the Cuisinart 4-Cup Rice Cooker because it is mid-priced and mid-sized.
-Note: some are much larger than others, so think about your portion needs and storage capacity before purchasing.
+After some research, I bought the Cuisinart 4-Cup Rice Cooker it is mid-priced and mid-sized.
+BUYING TIP: Some rice cookers are much larger than others, so think about your meal portion needs, AND storage capacity BEFORE purchasing (see this brands' models options in the ads below).

 Most are sold with a "special rice measuring" cup that you use to measure out the dried grains.
 You then use a regular household measuring cup to add the correct amount of water.
 Each one comes with grain/water measuring instructions that should be followed for maximum results.
 Simply add the grains, then the water, cover, turn on, and while you are preparing other parts of the meal, the rice cooker is doing the work for you.
 Poof, in no time you have fluffy rice ready to plate!